 For more information on how our school uses the Pupil Premium Funding, see the reports below.

 The 2020/2021 report also includes a summary and evaluation of spending from the previous academic year.
+The report will next be evaluated in Autumn 2021.

 If you think your child may be entitled to the Pupil Premium, please see the additional information and then click on the link below to apply: